 This kit is packed with samples that you would have to look long and hard for, but they are all right here!

-There are over 60 samples in this kit!
+There are over 60 samples in this kit, individually bagged and labeled.
 (Samples may vary slightly due to availability.)

 - 12 rock-forming minerals including quartz, muscovite mica, potassium feldspar, sodium feldspar, calcium feldspar, biotite mica, amphibole (hornblende var.), pyroxene (augite var.), jasper, magnetite, calcite, and olivine